Immortel Infra.

 Source: Max Rooses, Index characterum architypographiae Plantinianae, Antwerp, 1905.
 Museum Plantin-Moretus, Antwerp.

-Close up of Gros Cicéro with an “a” that does not belong to any of Granjon’s typefaces—it is probable that it was engraved in the 18th century by Johan Michael Smit—and that provided a basis for Pierpont’s design of Plantin
+Close up of Gros Cicéro with an “a” that does not belong to any of Granjon’s typefaces—it is probable that it was engraved in the 18th century by Johan Michael Smit—and that provided a basis for Pierpont’s design of Plantin.

 Source: Max Rooses, Index characterum architypographiae Plantinianae, Antwerp, 1905.
 Museum Plantin-Moretus, Antwerp.